Interest and the Balance Sheet

 The rule concerning interest charges is that they are generally only applied to the accounts as and when they arise.

-However in the case of formal agreements where a loan carries fixed repayment terms at fixed rates of interest, these are required to be disclosed in the balance sheet.
+However in the case of formal agreements where a loan carries fixed repayment terms at fixed rates of interest such interest has to be disclosed in the balance sheet.
 Figurewizard automatically calculates and applies this to all of its forecasts.

 The Interest Suspense Account

 Take for example an asset finance loan of £3,000 taken out at the beginning of the financial year with interest fixed at 7% p.a. (£210 p.a.) repayable over 48 months.

 An interest suspense account is first created for the 36 months interest payable of £630 that remains at the end of the financial year, which is then cancelled out in the balance sheet by its current and long term liabilities as follows:

 |Short term Interest payable - not more than 12 months||£210||Current Liability|